PureHarmonyProject/app-margeleT/README.md

-# app-Telegram
+# app-margeleT
-Official Telegram app for PureHarmony
+Official margeleT app for Oniro and AOSP OMH integration